U.N. nuclear talks with Iran fail, no new meeting set

 The U.N. watchdog has been trying since January last year to negotiate a framework with Iran that would let inspectors resume a long-stalled inquiry into suspected atom bomb research by the Islamic Republic.

-But Wednesday's meeting in Tehran "could not finalise the document" on the inquiry, chief U.N. inspector Herman Nackaerts told reporters on his return to Vienna.
+But Wednesday's meeting in Tehran "could not finalize the document" on the inquiry, chief U.N. inspector Herman Nackaerts told reporters on his return to Vienna.

 He said no date had been set for more talks, adding: "Time is needed to reflect on the way forward."